Cardo-TheDev/linux-server-configuration/README.md

 - Secure server by only allowing key based authentication

 Download the default _SSH key pair_ that accompanies the ubuntu instance from Amazon Lightsail account.
 While logged in as _grader_, copy the contents of _/home/ubuntu/.ssh/authorized_keys.
 Create a directory, `mkdir .ssh`.
 Then, `nano .ssh/authorized_keys` and paste the copied content.
 User _grader_ is now able to log in with key: ssh -i name-of-key.pem grader@_public_ip_address -p 2200.
 Set file permissions for _.ssh/_ and _authorized_keys_ that prevents other users/groups from gaining access: 'chmod 700 .ssh' and 'chmod 644 .ssh/authorized_keys'.
 Finally, disable password login by editing _/etc/ssh/sshd_config_.
 Change the 'yes' line on 'PasswordAuthentication' to 'no'.
+Also, change 'prohibit password' adjacent to 'PermitRootLogin' to 'no'.
+This will prevent any attempt to login as _root_.

 - Configure local timezon to UTC

 `sudo dpkg-reconfigure tzdata`